rml41/UsingAPIs/README.md

 The procedure of sending requests from client to server via URLs or web addresses actually has a formal name: **Re**presentational **S**tate **T**ransfer, or **REST**.
 While fancier attempts to convey information and objects across the web using HTTP have been used (e.g. SOAP and WSDL), REST’s approach of using simple text – sometimes taking the form of complex, but parse-able XML or JSON objects – has proven both simple and effective.

-- [ ] If you are curious, an excellent non-technical description of what REST is provided here: http://duke.edu/~jpfay/REST.html*.
+> If you are curious, an excellent non-technical description of what REST is provided here: http://duke.edu/~jpfay/REST.html*.
 But really it’s just what we’ve been doing: sending commands to a server via a URL.

-      *this is a pilfer from Ryan Tomyko’s original post found [here](http://2ndscale.com/rtomayko/2004/rest-to-my-wife); please note why he took his original post down…
+>
+> _*this takes from Ryan Tomyko’s original post which has since been removed; Tomyko removed the original post as he was getting comments the the post sounded condescending to his wife…([source](http://web.archive.org/web/20140126143651/http://tomayko.com/writings/rest-to-my-wife))_
 ESRI has fully embraced REST as a format for interacting with ArcGIS based web services and over the past few years (and versions of ArcGIS) has integrated more and more cloud-based technology into their software – much of it using REST-based we services.

 Let’s examine how these resources are put to use…